approximate-inference/approximate-inference.github.io/content/authors/admin/_index.md

 first_name: Approximate inference lab
 ---

-The ‘Approximate inference’ lab is a research group in the [Aalto University Department of Computer Science](https://www.aalto.fi/en/department-of-computer-science).
+The Approximate Inference lab is a research group in the [Aalto University Department of Computer Science](https://www.aalto.fi/en/department-of-computer-science).